S3-working-group/s3-practical-guide/docs/all.md

 **Delegate decision making for how to respond to drivers affecting multiple domains, to representatives.**

-To make _governance](glossary:governance) decisions on their behalf, stakeholders send [representatives_ to form a delegate circle.
+To make governance decisions on their behalf, stakeholders send _representatives_ to form a delegate circle.

 ![Delegate Circle](img/structural-patterns/delegate-circle.png)